-When it came to planning our finished basement, the first thing I did was determine how the space was going to be used.
+When it came to planning any room remodel, the first thing you want to do is determine how the space is going to be used.
 I knew we wanted a large open area, a bedroom, a storage closet, and a bar area.
 I had to take pen to paper and determine where it would make sense to put everything.

 Next, we had to decide if we wanted to hire a company, or do it ourselves.
 We got 3 quotes from companies and with the lowest coming in at over $50,000 for the bare minimum bones, we knew we could do ourselves cheaper and nicer.